josias-r/wp-theme-boilerplate/README.md

-> I'm currently working on moving the webpack configuration into it's own npm package, which will make upgrading much easier in the future.
+> I'm currently working on moving the webpack configuration into its own npm package, which will make upgrading much easier in the future.

 # WordPress Theme Boilerplate